-The most common question I get from clients is “How can I improve my website’s SEO?”.
-Taking into account the many benefits SEO can bring to a business, it’s pretty normal to ask this question and while the answer can sometimes be complicated, there are some concrete steps you can take today to improve your site’s rankings.
+One of the most common questions I get from clients is: “How can I improve my website’s SEO?”.
+Taking into account the many benefits SEO can bring to a business, it’s pretty normal to ask this question.
+While the answer can sometimes be complicated, there are some concrete steps you can take today to improve your site’s rankings.

 It’s all about ‘optimization’

-Search Engine Optimization is a methodology that has some rules for making your website friendlier to search engines.
-These rules can either play a very important role i.e. you accidentally block access to search engine bots and they cannot read and index your pages, or less important i.e. your sitemap file includes more files than it needs.
+Search Engine Optimization is a methodology with rules for making your website friendlier to search engines.
+These rules can either play a very important role i.e. you accidentally block access to search engine bots and they cannot read and index your pages, or less important i.e. your sitemap file includes more URLs than it needs.

 Either big or small, all the rules have to do with one thing and this is optimization.
-In this context ‘optimization’ means making your website better for greater visibility in search engines and also for making it better than your competition.
+In the SEO context, ‘optimization’ means two things:

 But, since you optimized for SSL, your website has an advantage over other websites that don’t have SSL.

-In other words, one factor alone will not give you higher rankings but if you work on your website and improve your SEO for a a number of things, eventually you will get better rankings especially if you do your optimization in a better way than your competitors.
+In other words, one factor alone will not give you higher rankings but if you work on your website and improve your SEO in a number of areas, you will eventually get better rankings than your competitors.

 Give search engines what they need